Grimly Feendish: Rebellion revival

 In 2021, Rebellion Publishing announced that they would be reviving Monster Fun, and that Grimly Feendish would be included in the new issues.

 A Monster Fun Halloween Special issue ("Halloween Spooktacular") was published in October 2021, and a new Grimly Feendish story ("Funstation", with script by Ned Hartley and art by Tom Paterson) was included.

 Cultural references

-He was the inspiration for the song "Grimly Fiendish," by punk band The Damned.
+He was the inspiration for the song "Grimly Fiendish," by punk rock band The Damned.